MediaComem/comem-masrad-dfa/subjects/setup/README.md

 Node.js is a JavaScript engine that you can install on your machine to execute JavaScript programs without using a browser.

-It's primarily used to develop both back-end web applications and tools.
+It's primarily used to develop both backend web applications and tools.

 During this course, we won't use it directly, but we will use tools that need Node.js to run.